Welcome to the Anti-Human Trafficking and Modern Slavery Learning Hub

 The convening co-chairs of the JLI Learning Hub Anti-Human Trafficking and Modern Slavery are:

-Currently the AHT-MS is starting the first phase of the Hub scoping study.
-For reference see the full Scoping Study Terms of Reference
+- Currently the AHT-MS is starting the first phase of the Hub scoping study.
+Read here for the full Scoping Study Terms of Reference